pf03/server/README.md

 ## API

 The server supports the following api functions (paths).
 Some paths are available only for admin (marked with ![](https://via.placeholder.com/15/ff0000/000000?text=+)).
 In this case, other users receive an `Unknown path` error.
 Some paths are available only for authorized users (![](https://via.placeholder.com/15/0000ff/000000?text=+)) or for all users (![](https://via.placeholder.com/15/00ff00/000000?text=+)).
 For testing each path, there is a separate file in the `curl` folder.
 The requests in the file are duplicated for different tokens (users).
 The `posts` request is tested with different filters.
 All possible paths are written in the `Logic.Pure.API.router` function.
-All possible parameters for each path are written in the` Logic.Pure.Params.Internal.possibleParamDescs` function
+All possible parameters for each path are written in the` Logic.Pure.Params.Internal.possibleParamDescs` function.
+All requests for creating, editing, deleting entities and uploading photos return the number of changed entities.

 #### Paths list: